ChalzZy/100-javascript-challenge/pass-a-message/README.md

-# Random Quotes
+# Pass a message
-Generates a random quote
+Passes a message from text box into text.